blindsidenetworks/mattermost-plugin-bigbluebutton/README.md

 	 - Restart your Mattermost with `sudo systemctl restart mattermost` assuming you used *systemd* for Mattermost 	services
  5. Go to **System Console > Plugins > Management** and upload your `bigbluebutton.tar.gz`.
 The BigBlueButton Plugin should appear under **Installed Plugins**.    ![
 ](https://raw.githubusercontent.com/blindsidenetworks/mattermost-plugin-bigbluebutton/master/docs_images/PluginManagement.png)
  6. Before activating the plugin, you must configure the plugin settings.
 By default, you are given a BigBlueButton test server to try it out.
-However, oyou have options.
+However, you have options.
 Like MatterMost, BigBlueButton is open source.
 You are (more than) welcome to [setup your own BigBlueButton server](http://docs.bigbluebutton.org/install/install.html#Install_).
 If you do, the command `sudo bbb-conf --secret` will print out the server's URL and secret key for configuration with MatterMost.
 Alternatively, you can [contact](https://blindsidenetworks.com/contact/) Blindside Networks for [hosting options](https://blindsidenetworks.com/services/).

 	The **Site URL** is the site of your Mattermost without any paths.
 For example, if the location of your Mattermost Town Square is : `https://mysite.mattermost.com/core/channels/town-square`, enter: `https://mysite.mattermost.com`![
 ](https://raw.githubusercontent.com/blindsidenetworks/mattermost-plugin-bigbluebutton/master/docs_images/BBBsettingspage.png)